slateci/slate-client-server/resources/docs/client_manual.md

 ### user replace-token

-Regenerates a new authentication token for the given user.
-If no ID is given, it assumes you indent to replace your own token.
-If you do so, it will additionally prompt you if you would like to have your slate credential's file overwritten to reflect the change.
+Regenerate a new authentication token for the given user.
+If no ID is given, it assumes you intend to replace your own token.
+If you do so, it will additionally prompt you if you would like to have your slate credentials file overwritten to reflect the change.

 Example: